steven-ww/robot-wars/.junie/guidelines.md

   * Make use of Quarkus Dev services as appropriate
   * Include unit tests
 * Quarkus features and extensions should be used
+* Update the readme files, in the root directory and for each project (BE/FE) to reflect any changes made.
+  * This must include
+    * How to run locally
+    * how to test locally
+    * Tech stack used
+    * Testing approach
+    * Overview of the api's provided/used
+* Record all prompts received in a prompts.txt file in the root folder